hipvlady/MLGuru/data_science_questions.md

 Ensuring model fairness is an ongoing process that requires vigilance, collaboration, and continuous improvement.
 By being proactive in addressing biases and promoting fairness, you contribute to building more ethical and responsible AI systems.

-### How do we check if a variable follows the normal distribution?
+### How do we check if a variable follows the normal distribution
 To determine whether a variable adheres to a normal distribution, consider the following approaches:

 1. **Histogram Analysis**: Create a histogram from your data.
 A bell-shaped curve that closely aligns with the histogram suggests the data might be normally distributed.